raganwald-deprecated/homoiconic/2012/11/canonicalization.js.md

 Wonderful!
 That being said, there is a caveat of canonicalizing instances of a class: JavaScript does not support [weak references](https://en.wikipedia.org/wiki/Weak_reference).
 If you wish to perform cache eviction for memory management purposes, you will have to implement your own reference management scheme.
 This may be non-trivial.

-(This note appears in slightly different form in the book [CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto).)
+(Discuss on [/r/javascript](http://www.reddit.com/r/javascript/comments/12nice/quick_tip_canonicalization_in_javascript/).
+This note appears in slightly different form in the book [CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto).)

 ---